xenjin450/DeepNeuralNetworkSimulation/README.md

- a Python script to visualize and execute a Deep Neural Network made with PyTorch.
+ a Simple Python script to visualize and execute a (Deep Neural Network(DNN) made with PyTorch.
 For understanding Deep Learning & Machine Learning for Shaping Artificial-Intelligence(AI).

  libraries to have or install for Python code: torch https://pytorch.org/